SaraAlert/SaraAlert/README.md

   The following jobs are configured to run continuously:
   * `ConsumeAssessmentsJob`
-      - Should always be running in order to be ready to consume assessments at any time.
+      - Should always be running to be ready to consume assessments at any time
-      - Handles consuming assessments from the assessment container into the enrollment container.
+      - Handles the processing of incomming Patient assessments from the assessment container into the enrollment container.
+      - Utilizes Redis `RPOPLPUSH` pattern.
       - Run with `bin/bundle exec rake reports:receive_and_process_reports`

   The following jobs are configured to run periodically: